Fluhzar/twitch-ranos/README.md

 ### Commands

 * `ping`: replies with `pong!`.
 * `quit`: shuts down the bot.
-There currently is no protection on this command, anyone can enter `!quit` in the chat
+There currently is no protection on this command, anyone can enter `!quit` in the chat.
 * `roll`: takes parameters in standard dice format (e.g. 1d6, 3d20, etc.), rolls the corresponding dice and reports the individual roll values as well as the sum of the values.
 * `time`: prints the current time.
 If no additional parameters are given, it displays the time at UTC+0000, otherwise it displays the time at the given UTC offset (e.g. `-0800` for US West Coast PST timezone).
 Multiple parameters can be given to display the current time in multiple timezones.
 * `uptime`: responds with the number of seconds the bot has been up.